Raoshwill99/btcs/README.md

 To interact with this smart contract, you'll need to use a Stacks wallet and have STX tokens for transaction fees.
 The contract can be deployed on the Stacks blockchain, after which you can interact with it using its contract address.

 When submitting a transaction, you need to specify:
+1. The asset type
-1. The amount (which must be within your spending limit)
+2. The amount (which must be within your spending limit for that asset)
-2. The recipient's address
+3. The recipient's address
-3. A `lock-until` parameter, which should be a future block height
+4. A `lock-until` parameter, which should be a future block height

 You can use the `get-current-block-height` function to determine the current block height when setting time-locks.

-Admins can manage roles and spending limits using the appropriate functions.
+Admins can manage roles, spending limits, and supported assets using the appropriate functions.

 ## Future Enhancements

 In upcoming iterations, we plan to implement:
+- Integration with external oracle services for enhanced functionality
+- Advanced analytics and reporting features
 - User interface for easier interaction with the smart contract
-- Integration with external oracle services for enhanced functionality
-- Support for multiple asset types

 ## Development